Return and reintegration of forcibly displaced people and international migrants

 Promoting networking among national and international institutions

-The Skills for Reintegration project aims to expand and foster cooperation among stakeholders at different levels in this area.
-It is also using various exchange formats and joint events to promote the exchange of experience among local, regional and international stakeholders from the various pilot measures.
+The Skills for Reintegration project fosters cooperation among local, regional and international stakeholders in the various pilot measures.

 Improving the data basis